Table of Contents

-Secure operations — different from security operations and SOC — is a new approach to security and digital operations that strengthens cyber resiliency and reduces business risk.
+Secure operations — different from security operations and SOC — is a new approach to security and digital operations that strengthens cyber resilience and reduces business risk.
 And it's not hard to get started.

 What is secure operations?

-Secure operations is a holistic approach to digital operations and cybersecurity that improves cyber resiliency and reduces business risk efficiently and cost effectively, particularly at large scale.
+Secure operations is a holistic approach to digital operations and cybersecurity that improves cyber resilience and reduces business risk efficiently and cost effectively, particularly at large scale.
 It reduces the business impact of cyber risks by operationalizing how you manage increasing infrastructure complexity, growing cyberthreats, and fallible humans.

 Secure operations focuses resources where they can most effectively manage cyber risks using the right technologies that interoperate.
 It uses data analytics on all operations and security data to reveal critical, risky situations and enable proactive, fast resolution.